 Monday:

-- Make Minestrone soup to reheat for dinner the night before Thanksgiving.
+- Make Minestrone to reheat for a healthy dinner the night before Thanksgiving and store in the refrigerator.

-- Make the Quick Pickling solution and pickle vegetables for later use.
+- Make the Quick Pickling solution and pickle vegetables for an appetizer spread.

 Tuesday:

-- Begin prepping the Cornbread Dressing by baking the cornbread.
+- Begin prepping Cornbread Dressing by baking the cornbread.

 - Defrost Green Bean Bundles and any other frozen dishes.

-- Create a written/printed plan or spreadsheet to use on Thursday with times (eg: 8am: remove Turkey from refrigerator, 8:30am: get roasting pan ready, 9am: pre-heat oven, etc.).
+- Create a written/printed plan or spreadsheet for Thursday with times (eg: 8 am: remove Turkey from the refrigerator, 8:30 am: get the roasting pan ready, 9 am: pre-heat oven, etc.).
 You can mark things off of this list as you go on Thanksgiving without having to try to remember every detail while guests arrive etc.

 Wednesday:

-- Continue with the Cornbread Dressing by sauteing and mixing the ingredients and storing it covered in the refrigerator until baking.
+- Continue the Cornbread Dressing by sauteing and mixing ingredients and storing it covered in the refrigerator until ready for baking.

 - Assemble Green Bean Bundles with sauce and pre-bake.
-Cool and store in refrigerator until ready to re-heat.
+Cool and store in the refrigerator until ready to reheat.

 - Pre-cut the vegetables for the roast turkey’s base.